helpwave/helpwave/development/adr/0009-versioning-strategy.md

 - If a change needs to be made only for a specific version, it can be made on the release branch

 ![](../../assets/versioning-strategy-visualization.png)
+_A representation of the described flow via https://git-school.github.io/visualizing-git/._
+- _blue_: tags
+- _orange_: branches
+- _red_: cherry-picks

+The development has taken place on `main`.
+The `release-v1.0` branch was created initially on commit `ghi` and tagged with `v1.0.0`.
+After this release, more commits were added.
+The commit `mno` of `main` was cherry-picked in `release-v1.0` and tagged with `v1.0.1` as a bugfix.
+The version specific bugfix was done with the `hotfix` commit and released as `v1.0.2`. `main` has evolved further with new backward compatible features and bugfixes.
+These new commits were merged in a newly created branch `release-v1.1` of `release-v1.0`.
+A new release was declared via the tag `v1.1.0`.

+Our Git strategy is based on the branching and versioning strategy of [Dapr](https://github.com/dapr/dapr).

 ## Consequences